Background and Description:

 - Be a graduate student member in good standing of the CAP.

 - Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics.
-(NOTE – the applicant cannot have already defended, or be in the process of defending, their thesis)
+(NOTE – the applicant cannot have already submitted their thesis; i.e. started the process for defence of thesis)

 - Demonstrate community service, which may include but is not limited to: leadership in a student association or other student organization at the undergraduate or graduate level.